Walker allows 1 hit in 7 innings, Mets walk past Cards 4-1

 Walker (2-1) struck out eight and walked none as the Mets salvaged a split after dropping the first two of the four-game series in St. Louis.
-New York won despite leaving 17 runners on base, tying a team record for a nine-inning game.
+New York won despite leaving 17 runners on base.

 “It’s just get strike one,” Walker said.
 “Once I get strike one, I feel like I’m in control, and I feel like I did a good job of doing that today and just really pounding the strike zone.
 I feel like I could throw everything for strikes when I needed to.
 Even when I got behind, I was able to throw a changeup or something just to go off the fastball and get them to fly or ground out.”